Shepherds of Good Hope: Current activities

 Currently the Shepherds of Good Hope host three main services: Support Services, Supportive Living, and a Shelter Program.

 Support Services

-Several Support Services are offered through the Shepherds of Good Hope for the underprivileged of Ottawa.
+Several support services are offered through the organization.
 These include a Soup Kitchen, The Grocery Program, The Clothing Program, Evening Drop-In Centre, The Christmas Hamper Program, and the Shepherds of Good Hope Van.

 Soup Kitchen

 Open 365 days a year, the Soup Kitchen serves 690 hot meals a day, and an additional 860 take-away sandwiches available every day.

 Started more than 20 years ago, the Hope Garden was created to reduce the constant shortage of fresh vegetable in the Soup Kitchen.
 Six lots at Kilborn Gardens were donated by the City of Ottawa, totalling about 6000 sqft of space.
 Hope Garden receives countless donations from providers such as Lee Valley tools, Home Hardware, Greely Sand & Gravel Inc. and seed suppliers.
-For the past four years, Hope Garden has hosted a Garden Party to showcase their hard work to the community.
+For four years, the Hope Garden has hosted an annual event for the community.